 Go for stylish but affordable

-To lower your pricing, consider selecting midgrade materials that can be purchased as seconds or floor models.
-Think about the ongoing use of the area and opt for less expensive options on things that will have no detrimental long-term effect.
-For example, it’s not wise to save money on poor-quality building materials, but you could select low- to midgrade light fixtures, switch plates and more.
+When shopping for any of these items, think about the ongoing use of the area and opt for less expensive options on things that will have no detrimental long-term effect to your living space.
+For example, it’s not wise to save money on poor-quality building materials, but you could select low- to mid-grade light fixtures and switch plates.

 Track your budget

-With a little research and assessment of how much you can afford, creating a budget is the easy part.
+With a little research of the various costs involved and an assessment of what you can afford, creating a budget is the easy part.
 What often gets neglected is tracking and sticking to your budget.
-Keep a log of all expenses associated with your basement finishing project and deduct them from your budget categories regularly.
+Keep a log of all expenses associated with your home improvement project and deduct them from your budget categories regularly.
 If you find that you’re about to overspend in one category, find another category to deduct from to avoid going over budget.

 Even if you have the money available in savings to cover your basement remodel costs, you may want to consider financing options.
 There are a variety of loans, including home improvement loans, that may help you finish your basement without depleting your emergency savings.
 Here are a few loan choices to discuss with your bank or lending institution.